 A leading voice in public interest law for over 30 years, Nan Aron is President of Alliance for Justice, a national association of over 100 public interest and civil rights organizations.
 Nan, who founded AFJ in 1979, guides the organization in its mission to ensure that all Americans have the right and opportunity to secure justice in the courts and to have their voices heard when government makes decisions that affect their lives.

 Nan is nationally recognized for her vast expertise in public interest law, the federal judiciary and citizen participation in public policy.
 She is the author of Liberty and Justice for All: Public Interest Law in the 1980s and Beyond and has appeared as an expert in such media outlets as The New York Times, The Wall Street Journal, The Washington Post, USA Today, The Los Angeles Times, The Nation, Vanity Fair and National Public Radio.
 She is also a frequent guest speaker at universities, law schools, corporations, nonprofits and foundations.

 Prior to founding Alliance for Justice, Nan was a staff attorney for the ACLU’s National Prison Project, where she challenged conditions in state prison systems through lawsuits in federal and state courts.
 As a trial attorney for the Equal Employment Opportunity Commission, she litigated race and sex discrimination cases against companies and unions in federal and district courts.
-She has a BA from Oberlin College and a JD from Case Western Reserve.
+She has a BA from Oberlin College and a JD from Case Western Reserve University.

 » Follow Nan on Twitter: http://twitter.com/#!/NanAronPR